Home > News/Videos > Blog > 2 key analyses of reed sensor state detection in automation control

 The limit reed switch sensor is specifically used for detecting the position and status of cylinder pistons, and it has the following features and advantages:

-Non-contact detection:The Magnetic switch sensor is triggered by a magnetic field without direct contact with the detected part, reducing mechanical wear and extending service life.
+Non-contact detection:The Magnetic switch sensor is triggered by a magnetic field without direct contact with the detected part, reducing wear and extending service life.

 Compact structure and small size:This sensor consists of a sealed glass tube and a magnetic sensor reed, making it lightweight and easy to install in tight spaces such as cylinders, slides, and valves.